What are you going to do with that?

 It would appear that there isn’t much reason to get an advanced art degree.
 It’s expensive and you can’t make a lot of money making art.
 So why are more Americans choosing to go to art school?
 In fact, more artists have bachelor’s degrees or higher than other workers.
 If you aren’t going to make more money, you don’t really need an advanced degree because you can teach yourself everything and you’re likely to need to keep your day job, why do it?
 It certainly isn’t for the return on the investment.
 Or is it?

-When I began my degree I intended to teach.
+The reasons When I began my degree I intended to teach.
 I envisioned myself being in a college classroom teaching young artists about marketing their art.
 I saw myself helping to banish the starving artist stereotype.
 At the time I had recently lost my mother to cancer, I was unemployed, and I didn’t want to find another soul-sucking corporate marketing job.
 So pursuing a degree in something I love seemed like a good thing.
 Now, years later, I still think teaching will be part of my career but I no longer see myself in a classroom.
 I am more likely to either teach at an online program or create my own course and sell it through my website.

 Classmates I have spoken with shared that they decided to go to school to be able to change careers, pursue something they are passionate about, or further their teaching abilities.
 Others wanted to travel to exotic locations, to shed light on the world’s issues, to spend more time outside or to experience the joy of creating something unique.
 Not one mentioned that they’re doing it for the money.
 That’s not why we choose art.